Retirement planning does not end at retirement. The need to continue to grow assets to produce more cash flow remains important for most.

 This is where you really need the help of a professional, as this is your longer-term investment money with which you will take on significant risk and potential volatility to try to grow your money for your longer term harvest.
 Your goal is to harvest (withdraw) from a well-diversified portfolio of assets only when they are up in value; using the shorter term liquid assets as a buffer during times of market volatility, when the time isn’t right to sell your equities because they are down in value.

-I generally recommend at least one year of “need from assets” money be allocated into each investment category.
-So you will essentially have investment “silos” from which you can replenish your cash reserves.
+I generally recommend each year of “need from assets” money be taken from the part of your portfolio that did the best compared to its history.
 This allows you to “harvest” for any given year from any investment, depending on which portion of your portfolio is doing best at the time of need – so you can harvest where there is bounty.

 Because of the potentially significantly large fluctuations of the stock markets, I believe it is prudent to only have your longer term dollars invested in equities, and that you need to have a “bear market emergency reserve” to buy yourself out of periods of market downturn.

 Finally, to keep this plan rolling forward, once each year, “fill-up” spent cash reserves from your investments and other assets to maintain accessible cash for living expenses.
-In the event of multiple down market years, you would draw that year’s harvest from your cash reserves or fixed income assets, which prevents you from having to sell when the market is “low”.
+In the event of multiple down market years, you would draw that year’s harvest from your cash reserves or fixed income assets, which reduces the chance of you from having to sell when the market is “low”.
 Remember, with investments you always want to try to “buy low, sell high”.

 Obviously this is a very simplified overview of my plan for asset harvesting.
-The best place to learn more is in my retirement planning class being held starting October 10th at Gwinnett Technical College.
-Please call our office at 770.931.1414 or log on to www. rogersgreen.com for dates and additional information.
-Or call Gwinnett Technical College directly at 770.995.9697 to register for Successful Retirement Planning.
+The best place to learn more is in one of my retirement planning classes at Gwinnett Technical College.
+Please call us at 770.931.1414 or visit www.rogersgreen.com for class dates and additional information.

-If you are unable to attend class, but wish to discuss your situation further or learn more about this harvest-ing plan, please call my office to schedule a complimentary consultation.
+If you are unable to attend a class, but wish to learn more about creating your own retirement harvesting plan, please call my office or visit our website to schedule a complimentary consultation.

-*Note: Past performance is not a guarantee of future success.
+*Note: Past performance does not guarantee of future success, and no system or financial planning strategy can guarantee future results.
 Investments in securities do not offer a fixed rate of return.
-Principal, yield, and/or share price will fluctuate with changes in market conditions and, when sold or redeemed, you may receive more or less than originally invested.
+Yield, principal, and/or share price will fluctuate with changes in market conditions; and when sold or redeemed, you may receive more or less than originally invested.

-Roger S. Green is a Registered Repesentative with Cetera Advisors LLC, member FINRA & SIPC, with his office located at 3700 Crestwood Parkway, Duluth, GA 30096.
-Hear more “Your Green”, Saturdays at 10AM on 970 AM or live at www.faithtalk970.com.
+Roger S. Green of Green Financial Resources is a Registered Principal with Cetera Advisors LLC, member FINRA/SIPC, with his office located at 3700 Crestwood Parkway, Duluth, GA 30096.
 Green Financial, Gwinnett Technical College, and Cetera Advisors LLC are not affiliated.
-Visit www.rogersgreen.com for more information.